keeganmjgreen/3D-Printed-Sensors-Development-Platform/Calibrating-Your-Force-Sensor.md

 14. Gently suspend the smallest weight -- say, 4 grams -- from the cantilever beam's free end hole and wait briefly for your cantilever beam to settle under its new load.

 15. Then, enter "4 grams" into your serial monitor.
-Example:
+Example...

     ```
     ⁞